Combinatorial Proofs in Bordered Heegaard Floer homology: Overview of the construction

-Each generator of $\widehat{CFDD}(\tau)$ corresponds to a set of intersection points between $\alpha$ and $\beta$ curves, with each $\beta$ circle containing exactly one point, and each $\alpha$-arc containing at most one point.
+Each generator of $\hatdd(\tau)$ corresponds to a $g$-tuple of intersection points between $\alpha$ and $\beta$ curves, where each $\beta$ circle contains exactly one point, and each $\alpha$-arc contains at most one point.
 The (type $D$) idempotent of the generator specifies which pairs of $\alpha$-arcs are \emph{not} occupied by the generator.
-In the case of arcslides here, each generator is uniquely specified by its idempotents on the two sides.
+For the standard Heegaard diagram of arcslides, a generator is uniquely specified by its idempotents on the two sides.

-There is an obvious identification between pairs of points on the two sides, under which we can talk about two idempotents on different sides being complementary, etc. There are two types of generators.
+There is an obvious identification between pairs of points on the two sides, using which we can talk about two idempotents on different sides being complementary, etc. There are two types of generators in $\hatdd(\tau)$.
 A generator of type $X$ has complementary idempotents, and a generator of type $Y$ has idempotents that are complementary except for both containing the $C$ pair and neither containing the $B$ pair.
 The type $X$ generators are those that do not occupy the intersection point $y$ in Figure \ref{fig:exhdiagram}, while the type $Y$ generators do.